Standing Up: Mobilization, Alliances and Action

 “There is no thing as a single-issue struggle because we do not live single-issue lives.”—Audre Lorde

-Interconnected Movements is about building the interconnectivity of many organizations and social justice efforts ("meshworks")—cultural, social, economic, political, and ecological.
-Also referred to as “big tent” or intersectional organizing, the aim of Interconnected Movements is to bring together our distinct efforts into a much larger, loosely coordinated political force.
-It is a force that amplifies the transformational power of each organization or movement, while also allowing for the possibility of independent action, art and involvement by many different people.+ Read More
+Interconnected Movements is about building the interconnectivity among many organizations and social justice efforts who share similar visions of change—cultural, social, economic, political and ecological.
+Also referred to as “big tent” or intersectional organizing, the aim of Interconnected Movements is to link our diverse efforts into a much larger, loosely coordinated political force.
+This force amplifies the transformational power of our organizing and movements, while also allowing for the possibility of independent action, art and involvement by many different people.+ Read More

 “The reason [why] movements matter is [because of] their capacity to create sustained change at levels that policy change alone cannot reach.” —Srilatha Batliwala

-In recent years, climate change has become a globally-recognized pandemic.
-Its scope forces us to recognize how interconnected our specific issues are and how critical it is to join forces with others to be a more effective counterweight against actors who hold the most power and influence.
-Since the roots of climate change have to do with failed economic and political choices benefiting only a few corporations, elites and governments—and since the changes in climate hit poor and marginalized communities more than others—we can see the importance of “connecting the dots” as Naomi Klein says, and of building broader movements for change.
+In recent years, climate change has become a globally-recognized crisis.
+Its scope forces us to recognize how interconnected our specific issues are and how critical it is to join forces with others to be a more effective force to impact those who hold the most power and influence.
+Since the roots of climate change lie in failed economic and political choices that benefit only a few corporations, elites and governments—and since the changes in climate hit poor and marginalized communities more than others—we can see the importance of joining together and building broader movements for change.

 “Movements take shape over many actions, and over many moments where demands and issues are brought to the floor.
 Movements are not single-issue.”—Lisa VeneKlasen

-Movements are built and activated in a variety of ways, and are dependent upon context, timing, rallying points, and the constituencies with which one works.
-They often start off with people who may be linked to organizations or informal networks that start organizing around a particular issue or set of issues.
-They then attract and seek out more individual and organization allies to increase their influence and reach.
-At that point, they very deliberately begin to build what is often referred to as movement infrastructure—a loose set of processes, planning, communication and decision-making points that enable a diverse, interconnected and flexible web of activists, alliances, networks, and organizations to define their shared agenda, stay connected and mobilize actions.
+Movements are built and activated in a variety of ways, depending on the context, timing, rallying points and the constituencies.
+They often start off with people who are linked to organizations or informal networks that organize around a particular issue or set of issues.
+They then attract and seek out more individuals and organization allies to increase their influence and reach.
+At that point, they very deliberately begin to build what is often referred to as “movement infrastructure”—a loose set of processes, planning, communication and decision-making points that enable a diverse, interconnected and flexible web of activists, alliances, networks and organizations to define their shared agenda, stay connected and mobilize actions.
 Throughout this process, those involved regularly negotiate various roles, divisions of labor, approaches, resources, tactics and strategies in order to transform power dynamics and advance deep social change.

 In building and connecting distinct issues and movements, mutual respect and solidarity are crucial.
-In addition, there is a need for lots of face-to-face, continuous conversations between leaders, organizers, communities and constituencies.
+In addition, there is a need for continuous conversations between leaders, organizers, communities and constituencies.

-Our work with HIV+ women activists fighting for quality medicines, for example, began in the early stages with frequent gatherings among women involved in informal networks.
+Our work with HIV+ women activists fighting for quality medicines, for example, began with frequent gatherings among women involved in informal networks.
 These group-building and agenda-surfacing processes created space for women to engage in political analysis and unpack the root causes of poverty, HIV and the many other challenges in their lives.
-The common ground formed in this process was the basis for distinct groups and networks operating in different communities to remain connected.
+The common ground we found became the basis for distinct groups and networks operating in different communities to remain connected.
 Over time, key leaders came together to formalize and expand their network with various organizational allies.
-This became the foundation upon which a network was formed and a national level campaign was launched—Our Bodies, Our Lives: the fight for Quality ARVs (Antiretrovirals).
-Going forward, in an effort to take the campaign to the next level and to take on some of the global policy and corporate actors who have a direct impact on HIV and related medicines, JASS and our allies will seek the involvement of more institutions to advance the conversation, and increase the clarity and the power of the demands of this movement.
+This became the foundation for forming a network and launching a nationwide campaign—Our Bodies, Our Lives: The Fight for Quality ARVs (Antiretrovirals).
+Going forward, in an effort to take the campaign to the next level and to take on some of the global policy and corporate actors who have a direct impact on HIV and related medicines, JASS and our allies will seek the involvement of more institutions to advance the conversation and increase the clarity and the power of the movement’s demands.

-In another example, the assassination of Berta Caceres—indigenous activist and leader—has brought corruption, environmental justice, impunity, violence and militarization in Honduras to the forefront.
-Berta’s organization—COPINH (Civic Council of Popular and Indigenous Organizations of Honduras)—and its allies in Honduras have put forward clear demands and anchored a loosely connected set of campaigners, human rights organizations, indigenous people’s networks, environmental groups and feminists.
-Through distinct actions anchored by the demands of the communities and organizations most affected, they have succeeded in persuading the Dutch and Finnish investors to suspend their financing for the construction of the dam that Berta was killed trying to protect.
-In addition, a handful of US Congress people have introduced legislation to suspend US military and security aid to Honduras, and human rights groups are pushing for the creation of an independent expert commission with the Inter American Human Rights Commission to investigate Berta’s murder.
+In another example, the assassination of Berta Caceres, feminist indigenous and environmental leader, brought the crisis of corruption, impunity, violence and militarization in Honduras to international attention.
+Berta’s organization, the Civic Council of Popular and Indigenous Organizations of Honduras (COPINH), and its allies in Honduras have put forward clear demands and anchored a loosely connected set of social justice activists, human rights organizations, indigenous people’s networks, environmental groups and feminists.
+Through distinct actions based on the demands of the communities and organizations most affected, they have succeeded in persuading the Dutch and Finnish investors to suspend their financing for the construction of the dam that Berta was killed for opposing.
+In addition, US Congress members have introduced legislation to suspend US military and security aid to Honduras, and human rights groups are pushing for the creation of an independent expert commission with the Inter-American Human Rights Commission to investigate Berta’s murder.
 Many international organizations working on different issues and in different places have converged into the #Justice4Berta movement and, in so doing, have kept environmental, human rights and many other issues at play on the global agenda.